svj-aventador/xrpl-dev-portal/content/tutorials/get-started/get-started-with-rippleapi-for-javascript.md

 - The example `server` setting uses a secure WebSocket connection to connect to one of the public servers that Ripple (the company) operates.
 - If you don't include the `server` option, RippleAPI runs in [offline mode](rippleapi-reference.html#offline-functionality) instead, which only provides methods that don't need network connectivity.
-- You can specify a [XRP Ledger Test Net](xrp-test-net-faucet.html) server instead to connect to the parallel-world Test Network instead of the production XRP Ledger.
+- You can specify a [SGY Ledger Test Net](xrp-test-net-faucet.html) server instead to connect to the parallel-world Test Network instead of the production SGY Ledger.
 - If you [run your own `rippled`](install-rippled.html), you can instruct it to connect to your local server.
 For example, you might say `server: 'ws://localhost:5005'` instead.